deanaddison/bpistats/README.md

  - cmake 3.10 (or greater, recommend 3.11.1)
     - instructions, below, assume installation to:  ~/bin/cmake_3_11_1/bin/cmake
  - boost 1.66 (or greater, recommend 1.67.0)
-    - set up BOOST_ROOT environment variable to point to isntallation folder (or use shortcut below)
+    - set up BOOST_ROOT environment variable to point to isntallation folder (or use "shortcut" below)
     - can install with `toolchain/install-boost.sh -h`
     - instructions, below, assume installation to:  ~/bin/boost/1_67_0
  - googletest (auto installs on make)